-The numerator of the event dropout rate for 2008 is the number of persons ages 15-24 surveyed in October 2008 who were enrolled in grades 10-12 in October 2007, who were not enrolled in high school in October 2008, and who also did not complete high school (that is, had not received a high school diploma or an alternative credential such as an equivalency certificate) between October 2007 and October 2008.
+The numerator of the event dropout rate for 2009 is the number of persons ages 15-244 surveyed in October 2009 who were enrolled in grades 10-12 in October 2008, who were not enrolled in high school in October 2009, and who also did not complete high school (that is, had not received a high school diploma or an alternative credential such as a GED) between October 2008 and October 2009.

-The denominator of the event dropout rate for 2008 is the sum of the dropouts (that is, the numerator) and all persons ages 15-24 who were attending grades 10-12 in October 2007, who were still enrolled in October 2008, or who graduated or completed high school between October 2007 and October 2008.
+The denominator of the event dropout rate for 2009 is the sum of the dropouts (that is, the numerator) and all persons ages 15-24 who were attending grades 10-12 in October 2008, who were still enrolled in October 2009, or who graduated or completed high school between October 2008 and October 2009

-The dropout interval is defined to include the previous summer (in this case, the summer of 2008) and the previous school year (in this case, the 2007 school year), so that once a grade is completed, the student is then at risk of dropping out of the next grade.
+The dropout interval is defined to include the previous summer (in this case, the summer of 2009) and the previous school year (in this case, the 2008 school year), so that once a grade is completed, the student is then at risk of dropping out of the next grade.
 Given that the data collection is tied to each person's enrollment status in October of 2 consecutive years, any student who drops out and returns within the 12-month period is not counted as a dropout.